thephpleague/uri-src/docs/components/7.0/fragment-directives.md

 ## The supported Directives

+While the `FragmentDirectives` class allows submitting Directives as string, it is highly recommended to use a dedicated class to do so, as the grammar around building or parsing directives may be complex in regard to encoding characters and/or delimiters usage.

-The package supports the Text Directive and the Generic Directive.
-Both directives implement the `Directive` interface.
+The `FragmentDirectives` class supports the `TextDirective` and the `GenericDirective` classes.
+Both classes implement the following `Directive` interface.

 ```php
 Directive::name(): string